d/orca-notes/partition.md

 - [ ] See if the new catalog has adequate information to model PartConstraints
    1. It has more: refine our model?
 Drop the extra on the floor?
    1. It has less: regroup and discuss what to do
+   1. Random addendum: can a partition be distributed differently from its ancestors?
+      1. Can the distribution key(s) be different?
+      1. Can the distribution column(s) be the same, however a partition uses different opclasses than its parent
+      1. Can the `numsegments` be different?

+- [ ] "Hello world" of PartitionPropagationSpec.
+A "Require-Derive" cycle.

 - [ ] Plans for indexes on partitioned tables
    1. Contention: partial scans (indexes).